khalid-hussain/shaheen/chap8.md

 Proceed to Loja immediately."

-Amazed after recognizing the voice of the masked man, Al-Zaghairi said, "Only Moosa Bin Abi Ghassan can talk to me like that and no one else."
+Amazed after recognizing the voice of the masked man, Al-Zaghairi said, "Only Musa Bin Abi Ghassan can talk to me like that and no one else."

 The masked man said, "But no one should know that I came here.
 The Sultan would be very upset.
 Don't mention anything about me to him.
 Leaving Granada has its own dangers but Abu Abdullah thinks that I'm at the military headquarters."

-Saying this Moosa signaled his comrades, prompted his horse and took-off.
+Saying this Musa signaled his comrades, prompted his horse and took-off.
 The soldiers saw them disappear in the clouds of dust just as they had appeared.

 When Badr bin Mughira received the news that the rest of Granada's army was